 This page contains information and photographs for use by media organizations.

 Jenna Butler was born in Norwich, England in 1980, but has spent most of her life on the prairies of Western Canada.
-The varied landscapes of the prairies and mountains — their intense harshness and incredible richness — feature prominently in her poetry, fiction, and essays.
-Her work has garnered a number of awards, including a Lieutenant Governor of Alberta Emerging Artist Award, the Canadian Authors Association Exporting Alberta Award, and the James Patrick Folinsbee Prize, and has been featured by the CBC.
+The varied landscapes and histories of the prairies — their intense harshness and incredible richness — feature prominently in her poetry, fiction, and essays.
+Her work has garnered a number of awards, including a Lieutenant Governor of Alberta Emerging Artist Award, two Canadian Authors Association Exporting Alberta Awards, and the James Patrick Folinsbee Prize, and has been featured by the CBC.
 Abroad, Butler’s poetry has been shortlisted for the Bridport Prize and the International Salt Prizes (UK), among others.
 Her writing has appeared in literary journals, magazines, and anthologies around the world, and she is the author of ten short collections of poetry and fiction.
 Her trade titles are Aphelion (NeWest Press, 2010), Wells (University of Alberta Press, 2012), Seldom Seen Road (NeWest Press, 2013), and the collection of essays A Profession of Hope: Farming On the Edge of the Grizzly Trail (Wolsak and Wynn, 2015).